nginxinc/nginx-gateway-fabric/tests/scale/scale.md

     rate(nginx_gateway_fabric_nginx_reloads_milliseconds_count[<Duration>] @ <Test End + 10s>)
     ```

-  Record these numbers in a table in the [results summary](/tests/scale/results/summary.md) doc.
+  Record these numbers in a table in the results file.

 - Take screenshots of memory and CPU usage in GKE Dashboard